-“Even when we were planning expansion, we were thinking about Europe at first, but then everything somehow changed.
-Through one of our mentors, the reports about our methodology got to the headquarters of one software company EPAM in Shenzhen, where our work received positive evaluation and we were asked to do such training in their company – says Ms. Barbara Fazekas, a co-founder of Green Fox Academy.
+“Even when we were planning expansion, we were thinking about Europe at first, but then everything changed somehow.
+Through one of our mentors, the reports about our methodology got to the headquarters of the software company EPAM in Shenzhen, where our work received positive evaluation and we were asked to do training for their company – says, a co-founder of Green Fox Academy.
 “Because of the size of our school, it was a huge challenge, mainly because we did not do anything like that before.
-Our methodology is the most special thing, even if there were those who doubted and did not trust us.
-According to them, this works only in Budapest, because here we know the language, culture and it is easier to hire people here.
-Because the sending of learning materials alone is not enough, agility and flexibility produced results: our methodology worked even in China, so I believe that it will work anywhere in the world.”

-Mr. Tamás Kökény (nicknamed Tojás/Egg) was the head of the delegated team and at home, he is responsible for the quality of education.
-He explained that similar trainings like in China are regularly organized even here in Budapest.
-“We cooperate with several other companies and the implemented process is that they employ graduates of computer science at the university and we will, during intensive training, achieve that the basic knowledge gained at the university are supported and thus young people will
+Our methodology is the most special thing, even if there were those who doubted us and did not trust us.
+According to them, this methodology works only in Budapest because here we know the language, culture, and it is easier to hire people here.
+Since the sending of learning materials alone is not enough, agility and flexibility produced results: our methodology worked even in China, so I believe that it will work anywhere in the world.” (nicknamed Tojás/Egg) was the head of the delegated team and at home, he is responsible for the quality of education.
+He explained that similar training like the one which took place in China are regularly organized even here in Budapest.
+“We cooperate with several other companies and the implemented process is that they employ graduates of computer science at the university and we will, during intensive training, achieve that the basic knowledge gained at the university is supported and thus young people will

 become more employable.
-One such training was carried out now in China for EPAM in Shenzhen.
-When the technology was discovered, we appointed two of our experts, Mr. István Kárász, a senior mentor, and Mr. Levente Bélteky, a junior mentor, to realize the practical part of the training for 10+1 weeks.
+One such training was carried out just now in China for EPAM in Shenzhen.
+When the technology was discovered, we appointed two of our expert ,a junior mentor, to realize the practical part of the training for 10+1 weeks.
 We have been very busy preparing for this challenge, often during nights, but it was worth it.
 Outside, more and more requirements were coming.
 Today, I can say that we are able to meet different requirements and meet them even when there is little

 “We had to be very flexible, for the most part, the lessons were really developed on the spot.
-It is generally known that participants receive a lot of homework for trainings in Budapest and they have to deal with the materials at home.
+It is generally known that participants receive a lot of homework for training in Budapest and they have to deal with the materials at home.
 In China, we had to squeeze the training material into 8 hours a day, so we were limited by participants’ working hours.
-Of course, there were also those who jumped into it all the ways and they studied the training materials even at home, but in contract to the traditional training, we could not demand it there.
-Other issues appeared in connection with the training material: all videos, which we use during the lessons, are on YouTube, but YouTube (and no Google or Facebook tools) is not in China.
+Of course, there were also those who jumped into it all the way and they studied the training materials even at home, but in contrast to the traditional training, we could not demand it there.
+Other issues appeared in connection with the training material: all videos, which we use during the lessons, are on YouTube, but YouTube (and Google as well as other tools) is not available in China.
 This is why we could not ask the listeners to play one or the other video at home, simply because they did not have the opportunity to do so.
 It was interesting to watch some of them who brought their own blanket after lunch, they moved

-The company EPAM Shenzhen strictly monitored and checked week by week who is making which progress in their studies, since it is the responsibility of this company, which employs 22-26 years old young trainees.
-EPAM provided not only students, but they also supplemented the training with English lessons or agile training.
-They further ensured that students were introduced to all fields ranging from the sales team to the people working on projects and the company also helped with their integration into the company community.
+The company EPAM Shenzhen strictly monitored and checked week by week who was making which progress in their studies, since it is the responsibility of this company, which employs 22-26 year old young trainees.
+EPAM provided not only students, but they also supplemented the training with English lessons or Agile training.
+They further ensured that students were introduced to all fields ranging from the sales team to the people working on projects, and the company also helped with their integration into the company community.
 Mr. Tojás told us that their customer was very happy at the end of the 10+1 training.
 They took into account professional development, but the same emphasis was placed on positive changes in the